 Is applying ED worth it?

 Depends on the school.
 Some schools show a preference to early decision candidates.
 Check out this chart from the Washington Post.
 At Davidson College, 61% of their total enrolled students for 2015 were early decision applicants.
 However, at Northeastern (on the other end of the spectrum), only 9% of the 2,797 enrolled were ED.
 The total cost to attend Davidson for one year in 2019 is $67,794.
 Their merit scholarships are competitive meaning your student is not guaranteed one.
 So, maybe that gamble is too risky?

 Not all colleges use early decision as an application option.
 Ohio State University is one who does not use ED.
 How can you tell?
 If not clear on the university’s website, you might check www.CollegeData.com (a free login account is required) and navigate to the school’s admission tab.
 Here is Ohio State’s.
 You can see under “Early Decision Offered” it says “no.” When in doubt, always refer to the university for a specific answer.

 Early Action – The Best of Both Worlds

 Want to apply early but don’t want to bind yourself to one school?
 Your student can apply “early action” (EA).
 Early action is non-binding.
 If possible, I always recommend students apply by this earlier date which is usually November or December 1st.
 (Be sure to check the college’s website for the exact date!)

 Like with ED, EA is a student’s chance to demonstrate their interest by applying early.
 Their application is reviewed first.
 They will receive notice of the school’s decision earlier.

 Sometimes EA applicants will have a higher rate of admission than regular applicants, but this is not always true.
-In Ohio State’s case (looking again at CollegeData), their early action admission rate was 66%.
-Of the 20,500 early applications they received, 66% of those were offered admission.
+In Ohio State’s case (looking again at CollegeData), their early action admission rate was 62%.
+Of the 27,209 early applications, 62% of those were offered admission.
 Overall, the total number of applications was 47,782.
 Only 48% were offered admission.

 The deadline for scholarship consideration is often (but not always!) the same as the early action deadline so getting that application and all its supporting material in on time is important to be considered for scholarships.